Anambas Food and Drink

 Naturally, the Anambas cuisine consists of many other joys to the palate, too many to name in fact.
 You'll find that trying the Anambas "makan" and "minum" is nothing short of a wonderful little culinary exploration.
 Bon appetit!

-Have an enquiry about Food and Drink in Anambas?
+Have a question about F&B in Anambas?
 Send it here...